Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 On the contrary, entry4.fini is the function we are looking for.
 First, after a declaration of many variables (that we skip at the moment), it checks again if the input string is 34 char length, and then it starts diving into a loop.
 Excellent!
 This is where we can find our answer!
-With graph view we can easily see that the cicle will end either if the program has done 33 cicles or if it misses a comparison.
+With graph view we can easily see that the cicle will end either if the program has done 34 cicles (from 0 to 33, included) or if it misses a comparison.

 ![snippet_while](images/snippet_while.png)